✦ ✦

 • Provide a quiet, distraction-free learning space

-• Ensure functioning technology and reliable internet
+• Ensure functioning technology and a reliable internet connection

-• Encourage timely assignment completion and participation
+• Encourage timely assignment completion and active participation

-• Monitor progress and communicate concerns promptly
+• Monitor academic progress and communicate concerns promptly

 8.2 Maintain Open Communication

-• Monitor email and announcements regularly
+• Monitor email and Academy announcements regularly

-8.3 Uphold Policies
+8.3 Uphold Academy Policies

-• Follow media release rules (if applicable)
+• Follow media release and privacy rules

 • Adhere to technology and behavior expectations

-• Support the academy’s Code of Conduct
+• Support the Academy’s Code of Conduct

-9) Student Expectations and Virtual Classroom Guidelines
+9. Student Expectations and Virtual Classroom Guidelines

 Students are expected to:

-• Arrive on time and prepared
+• Arrive on time and prepared for class

-• Keep camera on unless approved otherwise
+• Keep their camera on unless an exception has been approved

-• Use respectful language and behavior
+• Use respectful language and behavior at all times

-• Participate actively
+• Participate actively in discussions and activities

-• Turn in assignments on time
+• Submit assignments on time

-• Avoid distractions (phones, toys, unrelated tabs)
+• Avoid distractions such as phones, toys, or unrelated browser tabs during class

 9.1 Technology Requirements

-Families are responsible for access to:
+Families are responsible for providing:

-• Reliable internet connection
+• A reliable internet connection

-• Working camera and microphone
+• A working camera and microphone

-• A device that meets academy specifications
+• A device that meets the Academy’s technical specifications

-• Access to required platforms for instruction
+• Access to all platforms required for instruction

 9.2 Camera, Audio, and Environment